mohsin19295/Weather-app-react/README.md

 # Weather APP
 #### The project was created using `Reactjs`. `CSS` was used for styling, and an npm package called `recharts` was used to create charts.
-Once user open the app, it will ask for Location Permission.
+Once the user opens the app, it will ask for `Location Permission`.
 It is fully responsive to any device.
 - It shows the <b>current temperature</b>.
 - <b>Daily minimum and maximum temperature</b> on top in a row.
 - <b>Hourly temperature</b> in the graph.